 View my related post, Yale SOM Pre-Interview Questions & Quote: Insider Advice.

-Zachary White is an Fortuna Admissions expert coach and former Yale SOM Assistant Director of Admissions.
+Zachary White is a Fortuna Admissions expert coach and former Yale SOM Assistant Director of Admissions.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.